eco-data-science/github-intro/README.md

-# Brief introduction to GitHub
+# Brief Introduction to GitHub

 This repository has the code and data files necessary for the Introduction to GitHub 'Workshop' on September 16, 2015 at UCSB.